concur/developer.concur.com/src/api-reference/direct-connects/hotel-service.markdown

 ## Description
 The Hotel Services v2 Direct Connect from Concur Connect provides a method for Travel users to access hotel inventory.

 The Hotel Service 2.0 API from Concur is a specification based on OTA 2015 standard for Hotel Suppliers.
 Please refer to XSD schema of the service and WSDL service description.

-This Guide provides information how the Hotel Supplier can make their content available for Concur Travel users using Hotel Service 2.0 API.
+This Guide provides information concerning how the Hotel Supplier can make their content available for Concur Travel users using Hotel Service 2.0 API.
 Once the Hotel Supplier has developed and certified their interface with Concur, their inventory will begin appearing in hotel searches by opted-in Travel users.
 This API has client/server architecture, where Concur acts as client, pulling information from the Hotel Supplier, who acts as server, responding to Concur’s requests.
 This guide specifies the request and response format required by Concur.

 This callout differs from the inbound Concur web services in the following ways: